nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Creates a homework assignment with a deadline for a student

-Format: `assign-homework [s/STUDENT_NAME] [hw/HOMEWORK_NAME] [d/DEADLINE]’
+Format: `assign-homework [name/STUDENT_NAME] [homework/HOMEWORK_NAME] [deadline/DEADLINE]`

 * The `STUDENT_NAME` must be an existing student of the tutor.
-* DEADLINE  must be in a dd-mm-yy OR dd-mm-yy-hhmm format.

 Examples:
-`assign-homework s/John hw/listening comprehension ex1 /d 02-12-2023-2359` adds the assignment `listening comprehension ex1` to the student named `John.
+`assign-homework name/John homework/listening comprehension ex1 deadline/02-12-2023-2359` adds the assignment `listening comprehension ex1` to the student named `John.
 The deadline is 02 Dec 2023 at 23:25.